StuffJackMakes/Particle-Vector-Art/README.md

 npm install
 ```

-Then run the program with the provided [run-properties.json]() and [heightmap.png](heightmaps/heightmap.png) with:
+Then run the program with the provided [run-properties.json](run-properties.json) and [heightmap.png](heightmaps/heightmap.png) with:

 ```sh
 node index.js
 ```

-And the output image(s) will be saved to the [output]() folder, along with corresponding json metadata files in the [output/metadata]() folder.
+And the output image(s) will be saved to the `output` folder, along with corresponding json metadata files in the `output/metadata` folder.
+Both folders are generated at runtime.

 ### Custom Heightmaps

-To use different heightmaps, move the desired images to the [heightmaps]() folder.
+To use different heightmaps, move the desired images to the [heightmaps](heightmaps) folder.
 The program detects all images in that folder and runs a simulation against each, repeating as defined in the run properties.

 ### Custom Run Properties

-To use different run properties, edit [run-properties.json]() and run the program.
-All possible run property values are described in the [Run Properties Format](##-[run-properties.json]()-Format) section.
+To use different run properties, edit [run-properties.json](run-properties.json) and run the program.
+All possible run property values are described in the Run Properties Format section below.

 ### In The Browser